EPORT SUMMARY

 Contrary to headlines and the impression of some in the system, despite cutbacks, overall nursing hours per case did not decrease over the period studied.
 Reports from nurses suggest that more recent data may show decreases.
 However, such data were unavailable for this report.

-• While there was growth in the private sector, we found nothing to connect that growth with downsizing.
+While quality of care was largely unaffected by downsizing, we found areas where it actually improved.
+For example, an increase in beds available at long-term care facilities and Personal Care Homes helped hospitals respond to downsizing, allowing them to move more long-stay (60+ days) patients out of hospital.
+This more appropriate placement of patients was responsible, at least in part, for a notable 14% reduction in long-stay hospital days.
+While there was growth in the private sector, we found nothing to connect that growth with downsizing.
 For example, cataract surgery in the private sector expanded by over 125% between 1990 and 1993 (from 284 up to 649 procedures).
 But at the same time, there were also many more procedures performed in the Winnipeg public hospitals; cataract surgeries jumped from 3,556 to 4,634 procedures (fig. 3).
 So while there was an increase in the private sector, it could not be blamed on belt-tightening in the public system; there were just more procedures performed in both sectors.
 If such increases in the private sector continue, despite good public system access, a closer review of the implications for Manitobans will be in order.

-• The strong relationship between neighbourhood income levels and health status has again been highlighted.
+The strong relationship between neighbourhood income levels and health status has again been highlighted.
 Winnipeg residents from middle income neighbourhoods have poor health relative to that of residents of high income neighbourhoods.
 They also spend more days in hospital.
 Residents of lower income neighbourhoods have dramatically poorer health and spend considerably more time in hospital than both those groups.
+Limitations

 The absence of routinely collected data on home care services creates a major gap in the information available for monitoring the impact of these changes in the health care system.
 As more patient care shifts from hospital to the community, the need to fill the gap becomes increasingly critical.